 WFP also provides nutritious, ready-to-eat food to children 6-59 months, and to pregnant and nursing women in areas affected by conflict and natural disasters, giving infants the chance to achieve their full growth and development potential.
 The 2013 National Nutrition Survey shows that underweight and stunting amongst children in our operational areas in the Autonomous Region of Muslim Mindanao are now below the national averages, at 21.9 percent and 39 percent respectively.

 To support our nutrition intervention in the Philippines, WFP are pioneering innovations to improve children’s health, such as a special micronutrient powder for children aged 6-23 months.
 WFP also developed a locally-produced fortified food for children aged 6-36 months, in partnership with the Food and Nutrition Research Institute.

 WFP works with the Government and other organisations to help the Philippines strengthen its resilience to natural disasters and climate change.
 WFP’s work helps the vulnerable and disaster-prone communities prepare for and respond to shocks through local community projects, innovative scientific technology, and capacity enhancement of logistics and supply chain management through the establishment of disaster response centres in Luzon, Visayas, and Mindanao.

-As one of the leading humanitarian actors, we are always ready to assist the Philippines Government in responding to emergencies such as earthquakes, typhoons and volcanic eruptions.
-We provide support such as rice and high-energy biscuits to the affected people to help them start to recover.
-In addition, we also provide logistics and telecommunications support to the humanitarian community during emergencies.
+As one of the leading humanitarian actors, WFP are always ready to assist the Philippines Government in responding to emergencies such as earthquakes, typhoons and volcanic eruptions.
+WFP provides support such as rice and high-energy biscuits to the affected people to help them start to recover.
+In addition, WFP also provide logistics and telecommunications support to the humanitarian community during emergencies.